Getting Started¶

 As with any build system, your build script is written in a text file, which is named after a convention.
 You can select between the following names:

-Create a file called kiss.build.tcl, with a line printing a message:
+Create a file called kissb.tcl, and log a message:

 Now run kissb in your terminal: